binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        }
     }

-In development I have chosen here to not use syslog.
+I have chosen to not use syslog here in the development environment.
 You can see this on line 3 below.
 If you want to test syslog in development, you can either remove the logger object override from the `devbox1-development.js` file or modify it to be similar to the above.
-Then add one line to the `/etc/rsyslog.conf` file to turn on.
-As mentioned in a comment above in the `default.js` config file on line 44.
+Then add one line to the `/etc/rsyslog.conf` file to turn on, as mentioned in a comment above in the `default.js` config file on line 44.

 {title="devbox1-development.js", linenos=on, lang=JavaScript}
     module.exports = {